romange/blog/content/post/fibers.md

 +++

 In my [post about Seastar]( {{< ref "seastar.md" >}}) we've covered continuations style asynchronous programming.
 My personal opinion is that this style is hard to work with in C++.
 In this post I would like to cover alternative, Fiber-based approach.
-In this post I will use `Boost.Fibers` library in all my examples.
+I will use `Boost.Fibers` library in all my examples.

 Fibers, or [green threads](https://en.wikipedia.org/wiki/Green_threads), or *cooperative threads* are similar to regular threads but with few important distinctions: